leofuturer/EWOD-GUI2.0/README.md

 1. If you have any branches based on `main` branch that you want to create a PR, rebase off the `stage` branch and resolve all conflicts.
 2. When making a new PR, be sure to choose the target branch as `stage`, otherwise github workflow will yell at you.
-3. Keep the change as small as possible.
-You only need to implement a minimum feature, not a whole functionality.
-The purpose is to reduce merge conflicts in the future.
+3. Keep your change granularly.
+That means, don't put a hodgepodge of functionalities in one PR.
+If you think it is possible, keep the code size small for the convenience of code reviewers.
 4. After creating a PR, link it to an existing issue if there is, and request review to your peer working on a related feature.
 5. Make sure your change pass all Eslint rules.
 6. (Optional) Write Jest test for each functionality you made.
 This would help increasing test coverage.